adamkucharski/subcritical_chains/README.md

-This repository contains:
+This repository contains supplementary code and text for:

-Supplementary Information for: Kucharski AJ, Edmunds WJ.
+Kucharski AJ, Edmunds WJ.
 Characterizing the Transmission Potential of Zoonotic Infections from Minor Outbreaks PLOS Computational Biology 2015 DOI: 10.1371/journal.pcbi.1004154